-During the course of the period to 31 August 2017 the full board of trustees met four times.
+During the course of the period to 31 August 2018 the full board of trustees met six times.
 The board of trustees operates a committee structure reporting to the main board of trustees.
 All committees have approved terms of reference.
-The structure of the committees was changed by trustees in July 2016.
-There are five committees:
+In the year ended 31 August 2018 there were five committees: